Min-Thant-Hein-17/Digital-Habit-Analysis---Streamlit-Dashboard/README.md

 I did not use the charts to exaggerate my results.
 For example, I did not start the Y-axis at a high number to make improvements look bigger than they are.
 I also wrote captions below each chart to explain what it shows in plain language.

-One risk with my comparison table is that the arrows (↑ or ↓) might make small differences look more important than they really are.
+One risk with my comparison table is that the arrows (up or down) might make small differences look more important than they really are.
 I tried to address this by marking very small differences as "Watch" instead of labeling them as clearly better or worse.

 #### Final Note

 This project is a personal learning exercise.
 The findings only apply to me and my situation.
 I would not tell other students to follow the same decisions just because they worked for me in one month of data.
-Data can tell us interesting things, but we should always be careful about how much we trust it — especially when the dataset is small and self-reported.
+Data can tell us interesting things, but we should always be careful about how much we trust it, especially when the dataset is small and self-reported.

 ---